bilalomur/8051-Assembly-Smart-Stopwatch/README.md

 *   **Key 4:** Cursor DOWN (Decreases Alarm Minute)

 ## How it Works
-The system utilize

 https://github.com/user-attachments/assets/6de3cbbc-e20e-446a-afc0-5a2e614da189

-s a dual-layer architecture:
+The system utilizes a dual-layer architecture:
 1.  **Main Loop:** Handles the UI, including scanning the 7-segment display and processing user button inputs.
 2.  **Timer Interrupt (ISR):** Runs in the background to count time and toggle the buzzer pin, ensuring the display never flickers even while the alarm is ringing.